Kohnert posets and polynomials of northeast diagrams: Bounded posets

 \begin{lemma} \!\!When applying the canonical procedure to a northeast diagram $D_0$, the following hold. \begin{enumerate} \item[(i)] At no point is it possible to apply a jump Kohnert move to the moving cell.
 In particular, once a cell ends its turn in the canonical procedure, it remains in that position in $D_{can}$. \item[(ii)] The diagram $D_{can}$ resulting from the canonical procedure is a minimal element of $\mathcal{P}(D_0)$. \end{enumerate} \end{lemma}

 \begin{proof} We begin with a proof of (i).
 Assume to the contrary that there is a moving cell to which a jump Kohnert move can be applied during the canonical procedure.
 Let $x$ be the first such cell.
 Let $(r,c)$ be the position of $x$ in some diagram, say $D'$, when its first jump Kohnert move is possible.
-There must be an empty cell in some position $(r',c)$ where $r' < r-1$, and there must be cells $x_1, \dots, x_n$ that occupy all positions $(r'+1, c), \dots, (r-1, c)$, respectively (with $n=r-r'-1$).
-Further, for every column $c'>c$, position $(r,c')$ must be empty.
+There must be an empty position $(r',c)$ where $r' < r-1$, and there must be cells $x_1, \dots, x_n$ that occupy all positions $(r'+1, c), \dots, (r-1, c)$, respectively (with $n=r-r'-1$).
+Further, $x$ must be the rightmost cell in row $r$ of $D'$.

 For each $x_i$ with $1 \leq i \leq n$, consider the diagram $D_i$ obtained immediately after $x_i$ has ended its turn as the moving cell.
 By the minimality of $x$, a jump Kohnert move could not have been applied to move $x_i$ into the position $(r'+i,c)$.
 Thus, it must have been the case that $x_i$ had a cell to its right in the same row in $D_i$.
 Let $y_i$ be the leftmost such cell in $D_i$.
 Let $\mathcal{L}_i$ be the standard labeling of $D_i$ with respect to $D_0$.
 Then Lemma~\ref{lemma:above} gives $\mathcal{L}_i(y_i) \geq \mathcal{L}_i(x_i)$, while by the definition of the canonical procedure, $\mathcal{L}_i(y_i) \leq \mathcal{L}_i(x_i)$ as we have not yet moved any cells above row $\mathcal{L}_i(x_i)$.
 Thus, $\mathcal{L}_i(y_i) = \mathcal{L}_i(x_i)$ for each $i$.